A parametrized set of explicit elements of $\Sha(E/\Q)[3]$

-\section{Abstract}
+\centerline{\bf Abstract}

-In this paper, we give explicit equations for homogeneous spaces corresponding to a rational isogeny of degree $3$.
-An explicit set of elliptic curves with elements of order $3$ in their Tate-Shafarevich group is constructed.
-Combining this gives explicit examples of plane cubics over $\Q$ that have a point everywhere locally, but not globally.
+In this paper a set of elliptic curves $E$ with explicit elements of order $3$ in their Tate-Shafarevich group is constructed.
+First, the theory of descent by $3$-isogeny is reviewed, including explicit equations for homogeneous spaces representing the elements in the associated Selmer group.
+For the main result, elliptic curves admitting a rational $2$-isogeny as well as a rational $3$-isogeny are constructed.
+Using elementary $2$-isogeny descent, it is shown that our curves have rank zero.
+A result of Cassels then shows that the Selmer group of the $3$-isogeny is non-trivial.
+As a consequence one obtains in a very simple way explicit examples of plane cubics over $\Q$ that have a point everywhere locally, but not globally.